psu13/mutable-hakyll/posts/rebuilding-the-lightroom.md

 files, and then a few hours to sync them to the fog.

-I *did* have to spend a bit of time reconstructing the oldest albums (2002-2006 or 7) and while this is a sort of tedious exercise in principle in practice it turned out to be great fun to reacquaint myself with what I was interested in taking pictures of back them.
+I *did* have to spend a bit of time reconstructing the oldest albums (2002-2006 or 7) and while this is a sort of tedious exercise in principle, in practice it turned out to be great fun to reacquaint myself with what I was interested in taking pictures of back them.
 It's mostly kid pictures, and a lot of people who I have not seen as much of lately for various reasons.
 If you ever have time to do a leisurely scan of your old photographs I